merantix-momentum/squirrel-core/docs/integration/pytorch.rst

 PyTorch
 ===========
 The Squirrel api is designed to support fast streaming of datasets to a multi-rank, distributed system, as often encountered in modern deep learning applications involving multiple GPUs.
-To this end, we can use the `SplitByWorker` and `SplitByRank` composables and wrap the final iterator in a torch `Dataloader` object
+To this end, we can use :py:meth:`split_by_rank_pytorch` and :py:meth:`split_by_worker_pytorch` and wrap the final iterator in a torch `Dataloader` object

 .. _pytorch_example:
 .. code-block:: python

     import torch.utils.data as tud
     from squirrel.iterstream.source import IterableSource
-    from squirrel.iterstream.torch_composables import SplitByRank, SplitByWorker, TorchIterable

     def times_two(x: float) -> float:
         return x * 2